Francazal murders

-The Francazal Murders (French: Affaire des paras de Francazal) were a series of murders perpetrated near the 101 Toulouse-Francazal Air Base by four AWOL paratroopers (Philippe Siauve, Thierry El Borgi, Thierry Jaouen and Franck Feuerstein).
-Between May 30th and July 18th, 1989, they murdered three women and a conservation officer, for which they later found guilty and received varying terms of imprisonment.
+The Francazal murders (French: Affaire des paras de Francazal) were a series of murders perpetrated near the 101 Toulouse-Francazal Air Base by four AWOL paratroopers (Philippe Siauve, Thierry El Borgi, Thierry Jaouen and Franck Feuerstein).
+Between 30 May and 18 July 1989, they murdered three women and a conservation officer, for which they were later found guilty and received varying terms of imprisonment.